leftwm/leftwm/README.md

 ## Why go left

 Left is a tiling window manager written in rust for stability and performance.
 The core of left is designed to do one thing and one thing well.
 Be a window manager.
-Because you probably want more than just a black screen leftwm is built around the concept of theming.
+Because you probably want more than just a black screen LeftWM is built around the concept of theming.
 With themes you can choose between different bar / compositor / background / colors, whatever makes you happy.

-Leftwm has been built from the very beginning to support multiple screens and has been built around ultrawide monitors.
+LeftWM has been built from the very beginning to support multiple screens and has been built around ultrawide monitors.
 You will see this with the default key bindings

 ## Left is NOT